abhilashmuraleedharan/5G/README.md

 ## Repository Structure

-The project is organized into several directories to maintain cleanliness and modularity:
+The project is organized into following directories:

 - **/utilities/**: Contains individual directories for each utility.
 - **/shared/**: Contains shared source code and headers used across multiple utilities.